in

 Pegboard Hole Size

-Pegboard hole sizesHoles in many standard pegboards come in four sizes, and that is 1/8, 3/16, 1/4 and 9/32 or 0.32, 0.48, 0.64 and 0.71 centimeters.
-So, what are the different benefits of these sizes, and what do you need to consider before choosing any pegboard hole size?
+Holes in many standard pegboards come in four sizes, and that is 1/8, 3/16, 1/4 and 9/32 or 0.32, 0.48, 0.64 and 0.71 centimeters.

 The smallest, which is the 1/8 inch or 0.32-centimeter holes, are usually utilized for the lighter ones like craft supplies, stationery, tapes, ribbons, etc.

-The large size which is the 1/4 inch or 0.64-centimeter pegboard hole size, will require bigger and thicker types of pegboard hooks, making them perfect for hanging and organizing larger tools like sanders, power drills, saws, and many others.
+The large size which is the 1/4 inch or 0.64-centimeter hole size, will require bigger and thicker types of pegboard hooks, making them perfect for hanging and organizing larger tools like sanders, power drills, saws, and many others.

 The largest widely available pegboard hole size is 9/32 and is made to hold the largest capacity hooks for large tools and accessories.